SysGit9/ghosthood-site/_posts/2025-09-22-digital-footprint-triage.md

 ---
-title: Digital Footprint Triage: A 90-Minute Cleanup That Pays Off All Year
+title: "Digital Footprint Triage: A 90-Minute Cleanup That Pays Off All Year"
-excerpt: Cut the attack surface first.
+excerpt: "Cut the attack surface first.
 Depth can come later.
-Here’s the order of operations.
+Here’s the order of operations."
 ---

 You don’t need a week-long retreat in the woods to get safer.
 Give me 90 minutes and we’ll pull your footprint out of the red.